common-fate/docs-archive/docs/common-fate/troubleshooting/aws-credentials.md

 [✘] Failed to load AWS credentials.
 Please export valid AWS credentials to run this command.
 ```

-This error can occur if your AWS config file is misconfigured.
+The above error can occur if your AWS config file is misconfigured.
 Try running `assume` with an active session.